VorpalBlade/chezmoi_modify_manager/README.md

 ## Platform support and requirements

-The binary is self contained with no non-optional dependencies.
-For certain platforms where RustTLS isn't supported, the optional self-updater needs OpenSSL, which can be from either the system or built and linked statically.
+The binary is self contained with no non-optional system dependencies apart from the platform provided basic libraries (typically libc & libm on Linux).

 Requirements to build (if there is no native binary for your platform):

 * Rust 1.71 or newer
+* A C compiler and associated toolchain (linker, headers, libraries, etc).\
+  This is needed as some dependencies may include some C code.

 Platforms: